History of Aston Villa F.C. (1874–1961)

-Aston Villa F.C. were formed in 1874, by fifteen members [Report by the Sports Argus on a talk by co-founder Jack Hughes, 1899] of the Wesleyan Chapel at Villa Cross (known as early as 1867 as Aston Villa Wesleyan Chapel) in Lozells.
+Aston Villa Football Club were formed in 1874, by fifteen members [Report by the Sports Argus on a talk by co-founder Jack Hughes, 1899] of the Wesleyan Chapel at Villa Cross (known as early as 1867 as Aston Villa Wesleyan Chapel) in Lozells.
 Four of the founders were Jack Hughes, Frederick Matthews, Walter Price and William Scattergood.
 The club won its first FA Cup in 1887.
 Aston Villa were one of the dozen teams that competed in the inaugural Football League in 1888 with the club's outgoing chairman William McGregor being the league's founder.
 Aston Villa emerged as the most successful English club of the Victorian era.
 By the end of Villa's "Golden Age" at the start of the First World War, the club had won the League Championship six times and the FA Cup five times.

 Aston Villa won their sixth FA Cup in 1920.
 For the remainder of the inter-war years though, Villa were on a slow decline that would lead to them being relegated to the Second Division in 1936 for the first time in their history.
 They returned to the top-tier of English football by the outbreak of the Second World War.
 As with many clubs, the war brought much change to Villa Park and remainder of the 1940s were spent rebuilding the team.
 By 1957, Villa were a Cup winning side once again with the club's seventh FA Cup win.
 Even though Villa won the inaugural League Cup in 1960, the club were to enter into a very unsuccessful period.
 The 1960s saw much change at Villa Park.
 By the end of the 1960s, Villa were languishing in the Second Division and fan pressure led to the resignation of the Board and the introduction of Doug Ellis as Villa Chairman.

 Formation by Villa Cross Cricketers

 Co-founder Jack Hughes insisted that Aston Villa Football Club was formed by fifteen players, mainly from the Aston Villa Wesleyan Chapel cricket team.
 The players were looking for something to keep them occupied during the winter.
 The club's official history states that soccer (association football) was chosen after witnessing an "impromptu game on a meadow off Heathfield Road".
 Four of the founders of Aston Villa FC and those who were delegated to view the game were Jack Hughes, Frederick Matthews, Walter Price and William Scattergood.
-Villa moved to their first official home, Wellington Road in Perry Barr, in 1876 after their recently-appointed captain, George Ramsay, noted that in order to progress, Villa would need to move into an enclosed ground to be able to collect gate money.
+Villa moved to their first official home, Wellington Road in Perry Barr, in 1876 after their recently appointed captain, George Ramsay, noted that in order to progress, Villa would need to move into an enclosed ground to be able to collect gate money.
 The site was taken on a three-year lease at a rent of £7,10 shillings for the first year, rising to £15 and £20 in subsequent years.
 By the late 1870s, Villa were improving greatly and by 1880, Villa won their first senior honour when they won the Birmingham Senior Cup under the captaincy of Scotsman Ramsay.